kord-network/docs/CONTRIBUTING.md

 # Contribution Guide
 ___

-Firstly, thanks for wanting to help with the development of the META protocol.
+Firstly, thanks for wanting to help with the development of the KORD protocol.
 All contributions, code or documents, should come from a forked version of the respective repository.
 Then the proposed changes must be submitted via a pull request to the master branch.
 All pull requests must be reviewed by the maintainers of the repository in question.
 Once a pull request has been reviewed & approved; you should merge and rebase, and then delete the branch.
 GitHub [keywords](https://help.github.com/articles/closing-issues-using-keywords/) should be used when closing pull requests and issues.

 If you wish to submit more substantial changes or additions, please see the feature contributions section below.